-Bajami, Keene and Martin were born in a litter of 8 at Boras Zoo in Sweden, where they shared their enclosure with the zoo’s group of rhino!
+Bajrami was born as part of a litter of 8 kittens at Boras Zoo in Sweden on 19 February where they shared their enclosure with the zoo’s group of rhino!

-Although capable of reaching such speeds, they can only be maintained for a short period of time.
-Other additions, which aid in their speed include a very flexible spine and tail, which is flattened at its tip to provide a counter balance for instant changes in direction.
-Hardened footpads and semi-retractable blunt claws help to grip the ground much like a sprinters running spikes to increase speed.
-At top speed, there are two times in one stride when the cheetah’s body is completely off the ground: once with all four legs extended and once with all bunched under the body.
+Although capable of reaching such incredible speeds, this can only be maintained for a short periods of time.
+Other adaptations which help them to run at these high speeds include a very flexible spine and tail, which flattens at the tip to provide a counter balance for sudden changes in direction.
+(Acting like a rudder effectively) Hardened footpads and semi-retractable blunt claws help to grip the ground similar to how a sprinters running spikes help them to increase speed.
+At top speed, there are just two moments in one stride when the cheetah’s body is completely off the ground: once with all four legs extended and once with all bunched under the body.

 With just 7,100 cheetahs left in the wild, and the future of this magnificent species remains uncertain across their range.
 Extinct in 25 countries and possibly extinct in a further 13 countries, cheetahs have vanished from approximately 91 percent of their historic range.
 They are extinct in Asia apart from a single, isolated population of perhaps 50 individuals in central Iran.

 Cheetahs are listed as “Vulnerable” by the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species.
 Cheetah are also know to have larger litters of cubs than many other species, this maybe due to the high mortality rate of cubs in their habitats.
 Being that they are never at the top of the food chain within their range, these cats are more passive and much less likely to walk away from confrontation than to fight.